Whitleynl/dashboard/README.md

 ## Running Tests

-Currently, this project does not include a test suite.
+This project does not include a test suite currently.

 ## License
 // not sure about this